 Presque Isle Man Sentenced for Conspiring to Distribute Methamphetamine

-U.S. District Judge Lance E. Walker sentenced Reece Humphrey, 28, to 10 years in prison and three years of supervised release.
-Humphrey pleaded guilty in April 2021.
+U.S. District Judge Lance E. Walker sentenced Justin Michaud, 35, to 15 years in prison and five years of supervised release.
+Michaud pleaded guilty in December 2020.

-According to court records, between approximately July 2018 and May 2019, members of the conspiracy obtained methamphetamine in western and southern states from sources in Mexico.
-Humphrey and his co-conspirators distributed the drugs in Aroostook County and other parts of central and northern Maine.
-Humphrey traveled with co-conspirators on at least one trip to Mexico and Arizona to obtain methamphetamine and transport it back to Maine.
+According to court records, between January 2017 and August 2018, Michaud and other members of the conspiracy distributed large quantities of methamphetamine in northern Maine.
+Michaud coordinated multi-pound shipments of methamphetamine from sources in Arizona and Colorado to conspirators who distributed it in Aroostook County.
+Members of the conspiracy sent thousands of dollars in cash to those sources in order to supply their drug trafficking enterprise.

-The U.S. Drug Enforcement Administration, Homeland Security Investigations and the Maine Drug Enforcement Agency investigated this case with the assistance of multiple state and local law enforcement agencies.
+The U.S. Drug Enforcement Administration and the Maine Drug Enforcement Agency investigated this case.

+This prosecution is part of an Organized Crime Drug Enforcement Task Forces (OCDETF) investigation.
+OCDETF identifies, disrupts, and dismantles the highest-level drug traffickers, money launderers, gangs, and transnational criminal organizations that threaten the United States by using a prosecutor-led, intelligence-driven, multi-agency approach that leverages the strengths of federal, state, and local law enforcement agencies against criminal networks.

 Copyright 2021 WAGM.
 All rights reserved.